karatelabs/karate/karate-netty/README.md

 ## `Background`
 This is executed on start-up.
 You can read files and set-up common functions and 'global' state here.
 Note that unlike the life-cycle of ['normal' Karate](https://github.com/intuit/karate#script-structure), the `Background` is *not* executed before each `Scenario`.

-Here's an example of setting up a function to generate primary keys which can be invoked as `uuid()`:
+Here's an example of setting up a [function to generate primary keys](https://github.com/intuit/karate#commonly-needed-utilities) which can be invoked like this: `uuid()`

 ```cucumber
 Feature: stateful mock server